LLM-based NLG Evaluation: Current Status and Challenges: Prompting LLMs

 \subsection{Evaluation Methods}

+Diverse evaluation methods have been employed in prompting LLMs to obtain its preferences for the text to be evaluated: scoring, comparison, ranking, boolean QA, and error analysis (\autoref{tab:overview}).

-\textbf{Scoring.} Scoring is the most commonly used evaluation method in human evaluation for NLG, which is naturally applied to NLG evaluation by prompting LLMs. \cite{chiang-lee-2023-large} has conducted relevant studies early, using a Likert scale from 1 to 5 to evaluate story generation and adversarial attacks with InstructGPT \cite{ouyang2022training} and ChatGPT \footnote{https://openai.com/blog/chatgpt/}, showing that the evaluation results of LLMs are consistent with expert human evaluators. \cite{kocmi2023large} discover GPT-3.5 and GPT-4 achieve the state-of-the-art accuracy of evaluating translation quality compared to human labels, outperforming all the results from the metric shard task of WMT22 \cite{freitag-etal-2022-results}. \cite{wang-etal-2023-chatgpt} experiment on five datasets across summarization, story generation, and data-to-text, and ChatGPT evaluators with a rating scale from 1 to 5 or 1 to 100 have the state-of-the-art or comparative correlations with human judgments in most settings, compared with prior metrics.
-Similar conclusions are also observed in open-domain dialogue response generation \cite{lin-chen-2023-llm}.
-Besides English, \cite{mendonca-etal-2023-simple} show that ChatGPT with simple rating prompts is a strong evaluator for multilingual dialogue evaluation, surpassing prior metrics based on encoders.
+\textbf{Scoring.} Scoring is the most commonly used evaluation method in human evaluation for NLG \citep{van2021human}, and it is naturally applied to LLM-based evaluation. \citet{chiang-lee-2023-large} have conducted relevant studies early, using a Likert scale from 1 to 5 to evaluate story generation and adversarial attacks with InstructGPT \citep{ouyang2022training} and ChatGPT \footnote{https://openai.com/blog/chatgpt/}, showing that the evaluation results of LLMs are consistent with expert human evaluators. \citet{kocmi2023large} discover GPT-3.5 and GPT-4 achieve the state-of-the-art accuracy of evaluating translation quality compared to human labels with a rating scale from 1 to 5 or 0 to 100, outperforming all the results from the metric shard task of WMT22 \citep{freitag-etal-2022-results}.
+Furthermore, \citet{wang-etal-2023-chatgpt} experiment on five datasets across summarization, story generation, and data-to-text, and ChatGPT with similar rating scales achieves the state-of-the-art or comparative correlations with human judgments in most settings, compared with prior metrics.
+Similar conclusions are also observed in open-domain dialogue response generation \citep{lin-chen-2023-llm}.
+Besides English, \citet{mendonca-etal-2023-simple} show that ChatGPT with simple rating prompts is a strong evaluator for multilingual dialogue evaluation, surpassing prior metrics based on encoders.

-\textbf{Comparison.} Different from absolute scoring, comparison refers to choosing the better of the two. \cite{luo2023chatgpt,gao2023humanlike} use ChatGPT to compare the factual consistency of two summaries.
-AuPEL \cite{wang2023automated} evaluate personalized text generation from three aspects in the form of comparison with the PaLM 2 family \cite{anil2023palm}.
-According to \cite{liusie2023llm}, pairwise comparison is better than scoring when medium-sized LLMs (e.g. FlanT5 \cite{chung2022scaling} and Llama2 \cite{touvron2023llama}) are adopted as evaluators.
+\textbf{Comparison.} Different from absolute scoring, comparison refers to choosing the better of the two. \citet{luo2023chatgpt,gao2023humanlike} use ChatGPT to compare the factual consistency of two summaries.
+AuPEL \citep{wang2023automated} evaluate personalized text generation from three aspects in the form of comparison with the PaLM 2 family \citep{anil2023palm}.
+According to \citet{liusie2023llm}, pairwise comparison is better than scoring when medium-sized LLMs (e.g. FlanT5 \citep{chung2022scaling} and Llama2 \citep{touvron2023llama}) are adopted as evaluators.